Risk communication

 Risk communication is a complex cross-disciplinary academic field that is part of risk management and related to fields like crisis communication.
-The goal is to make sure that targeted audiences understand how risks effect to them or their communities by appealing to their values.
+The goal is to make sure that targeted audiences understand how risks affect them or their communities by appealing to their values.

 Risk communication is particularly important in disaster preparedness, public health, and preparation for major global catastrophic risk.
 For example, the impacts of climate change and climate risk effect every part of society, so communicating that risk is an important climate communication practice, in order for societies to plan for climate adaptation.
 Similarly, in pandemic prevention, understanding of risk helps communities stop the spread of disease and improve responses.

 Risk communication deals with possible risks and aims to raise awareness of those risks to encourage or persuade changes in behavior to relieve threats in the long term.
 On the other hand, crisis communication is aimed at raising awareness of a specific type of threat, the magnitude, outcomes, and specific behaviors to adopt to reduce the threat.

 Risk communication in food safety is part of the risk analysis framework.
 Together with risk assessment and risk management, risk communication aims to reduce foodborne illnesses.
 Food safety risk communication is an obligatory activity for food safety authorities in countries, which adopted the Agreement on the Application of Sanitary and Phytosanitary Measures.

 Risk communication also exists on a smaller scale.
 For instance, the risks associated with personal medical decisions have to be communicated to that individual along with their family.